ZJerryWang/CIS1051-proposal/proposal.md

 We will combine MIS 3580 project to this course.
 Inspiring by the Notes app, we want to create a "To do list" app to help people manage their work and study during the pandemic.
 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-I will collaborate with Zejun Wang.
-His email address is tuh04717@temple.edu.
-We have the same TA Tamara Katic.
+I will collaborate with Zihao Pan.
+His email address is tug83014@temple.edu.
+We are both in section 2.

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.